 Local first responders were traditionally depended on to protect utility resources.
 However, these responders were stretched to their limits while combating the Cedar Fire.
 They had to protect the community and minimize the loss to human life.
 The costs were simply too great to allocate resources to effectively defend the utility company’s infrastructure.

 In the end, the utility company endured over $30 million in fire-related damages.
 This doesn’t include the loss to delayed services and the hit to their reputation.
 It took considerable time for the company to rebuild and restore service.
 It was a costly lesson, they wouldn’t soon forget.

-Since the Cedar Fire was far from the last historic Californian wildfire, the local Gas & Electric Company knew that to prepare for the next unexpected blaze, they needed to partner with an expert in Gas & Electric fire safety to reduce costs, protect service, and uphold safety standards.
+Since the Cedar Fire was far from the last historic Californian wildfire, the local gas and electric company knew to prepare for the next unexpected blaze, they needed to partner with an expert in gas & electric fire safety to reduce costs, protect service, and uphold safety standards.

-They chose to align with an industry-leading Gas & Utility Fire Prevention and Safety Management partner, whose resources could be deployed at a moment’s notice in a disaster.
-They chose to partner with Capstone Fire & Safety Management.
+They chose to align with an industry-leading gas and utility fire prevention and safety management partner, whose resources could be deployed at a moment’s notice in a disaster.
+They chose to partner with Capstone.

-Partnering with Capstone Fire for Gas & Electric Fire Safety
+Partnering with Capstone for Gas and Electric Fire Safety

-Capstone Fire went beyond just insuring work activities would not start a fire, but were prepared to extinguish a potential wildfire blaze.
-While local first responders work to protect the community during a wildfire, Capstone Fire’s team would strategically allocate a fleet of private fire fighters to protect Gas & Electric resources — including technical hot spots and resources highly-dependent on providing service.
+Capstone went beyond just insuring work activities would not start a fire, but were prepared to extinguish a potential wildfire blaze.
+While local first responders work to protect the community during a wildfire, Capstone’s team would strategically allocate a fleet of private fire fighters to protect gas and electric resources — including technical hot spots and resources highly-dependent on providing service.

-To learn more about our fire and safety services, visit https://capstonefire.com/fire-and-rescue-services-overview/.
+To learn more about our fire and safety services, visit Capstone Wildland Fire Services page.
 To begin a discussion about fire and safety services you may need, contact us.